Lille Langebro: Design

-There was a competition for the commission to build the Lille Langebro bridge and it was awarded to WilkinsonEyre in 2015.
-WilkinsonEyre's design includes lighting which is hidden in the handrail: the effect is to make the bridge look like a twisted ribbon when it is lit up after dark.
+There was a competition for the commission to build the Lille Langebro bridge and it was awarded to WilkinsonEyre and Urban Agency in 2015.
+WilkinsonEyre and Urban Agency's design includes lighting which is hidden in the handrail: the effect is to make the bridge look like a twisted ribbon when it is lit up after dark.

 The bridge was designed for bicycles and pedestrians.
 It is 160 m long and 7 m wide.
 The bridge is classified as a double-swing bridge based on its sectional design and ability to swing open.
 It crosses the inner harbour north of Langebro and features an elegant curvature.
 The bridge is constructed with steel.

 Engineering

 The bridge has the ability to swing open so that boats may pass.
 There are two rotating sections which open together.
 The sections swing open using gravity to move the bridge sections.

 According to the engineers at Buro Happold one of the challenges was to get the two horizontally rotating bridge components to come together and lock.
 Most bridges lock together with pins; but for this bridge the engineers utilized mechanical and hydraulic components that lock the bridge together when closed.

 The handrail is made of brushed stainless steel and there is a see-through mesh covering the supports.
 The bridge is divided into a 3 m lane for pedestrians and a 4 m lane for cycles.